ptitFicus/YAFA/README.md

 const newFetch = fetch.wrapResponse(responseWrapper)
                       .wrapResponse(responseWrapper2)

-// Every occurence of 'e' and 'a' has been replace
+// Every occurrence of 'e' and 'a' has been replace
 // by a 'i' in the response
 newFetch().then(response => console.log(response))
 ```